yysun/apprun/docs/README.md

 AppRun uses virtual DOM technology.
 The virtual DOM (VDOM) is the data representing a DOM structure.
 AppRun compares the VDOM with the real DOM and updates only the changed elements and element properties.
 It has a high performance.
 It also has makes AppRun friendly with other libraries and frameworks.
 E.g., you can jQuery to render an element and change the element using AppRun VDOM.
-We embrace 3rd libraries and recommend you to use them in your AppRun applications where you need them.
+We embrace 3rd party libraries and recommend you to use them in your AppRun applications where you need them.

 ### HTML string vs JSX